Erys: Background

 Following the release of his debut studio album Syre in 2017, Jaden announced the follow-up Erys in December of the same year.
 In September 2018, Smith told Zane Lowe that while he likes "to do it all" and "experiment", "the people have spoken on what they like from me so I try to come really, really hard", describing Erys as a "strict, hard rap album".
 He went on to say that "every song, back to back, [will be] high tempo, [and have] a lot of bass like just crazy".

 Composition

-Erys picks up where Jaden Smith left off with the conclusion of Syre the story of a boy who is obsessed with chasing the sunset and until one day it chased him, and it ends up killing him.
+Erys resumes the narrative from Jaden's previous album, Syre.
+A boy who is obsessed with chasing the sunset then is chased it, and it kills him.
 Erys is a now resurrected part of Syre.
-The album revolves around Erys and portrays him as a boy whose ego has gotten the best of him.
-During the album he's portrayed as an ill-mannered person who some might say is the exact opposite of Syre.
+The album portrays Erys as a boy whose ego has gotten the best of him.
+He is characterized as an ill-mannered person who contrasts with the main character of the album Syre.